WilsonPercival/WilsonPercival/Crash import file from zip archive/crash_import_file_from_zip_archieve_eng.md

 ## Steps to reproduce

-1. Создайте новый проект.
+1. Create a new project.
-2. Нажмите на папку "Sounds" и выберите "Import sounds".
+2. Click on the folder "Sounds" and choose "Import sounds".
-3. Откройте zip-архив и перетащите из него файл на поле "Drag and drop audio files here".
+3. Open a zip archive and drag a file from there to the area "Drag and drop audio files here".

 ![ccvv](https://user-images.githubusercontent.com/91274932/146070484-f0671552-7d6e-45af-97fb-14114aef953b.gif)